dmckinnon/dmckinnon.github.io/_posts/2022-03-01-Samus-Arm-Cannon.markdown

 + the LEDs are [Neopixels](https://www.adafruit.com/category/168), which means I need a single digital pin to drive them
 + the display will probably be SPI-controlled, so I need SPI pins on the arduino
 + I want at least four buttons, which means four digital input pins.
-+ I want a hall effect sensor, so that's another digital input
++ I want a hall effect sensor so I know when the cap is off or on, so that's another digital input

 I also wanted to be able to read battery cell voltage (three cells, so three analog input pins).
 I'll get to what happened to this later - let's start with the discussion of the control board.